Basker Docs

 • A robots.txt — keeping draft and preview URLs out of search results.

-Basker can suggest a meta description from the record's content if you leave the field empty.
-Use the Generate option on the description field to draft one.
-Review and edit the suggestion before saving — automated suggestions are a starting point, not a finished description.
+Basker can suggest a meta title or meta description from the record's content.
+Use the Generate option next to either field to draft one.
+Review and edit the suggestion before saving — automated suggestions are a starting point, not a finished result.

 How SEO interacts with visibility